Complete classification of generalized crossing changes between GOF-knots: Definitions and Background

-Another result of this clarifies an important distinction between monodromy maps of the once-puctured torus and the induced automorphisms on the arc complex of the once-punctured torus.
-The arc complex $\AC(F)$ considers unoriented arcs.
+Another observation clarifies an important distinction between automorphisms of the once-puctured torus and the induced automorphisms on the arc complex for the once-punctured torus.
+The vertices of the arc complex $\AC(F)$ are unoriented arcs.
 The oriented arc complex $\OAC(F)$ has vertices represented by oriented arcs in $F$.
 Then $\OAC(F)$ double-covers $\AC(F)$, and there is a short exact sequence relating the automorphism groups,

 The hyper-elliptic involution, $\tau$, is a non-trivial automorphism, even up to free isotopy, but preserves all free isotopy classes of arcs set-wise, reversing their orientations.
 Thus, the induced action of $\tau$ on $\OAC(F)$ generates the kernel of $\pi$.
 This involution does not fix the boundary of $F$, so it is not a monodromy map.
-However, it is freely isotopic to the monodromy map $(D_\alpha \circ D_\beta)^{\pm 3}$, where $\alpha$ and $\beta$ are a pair of disjoint essential arcs.
-We will denote $(D_\alpha \circ D_\beta)^{\pm 3} = \Delta^{\pm 2}$ by $(D_{\bd})^{\pm1/2}$, as it is a square root of a full twist around the boundary.
-Any two \emph{monodromy} maps that are freely isotopic differ by some power of $(D_{\bd})^{1/2}$.